mmshahria/GlassboardTech-API-Reference/Assets/GET an Asset by Id.md

 <strong>ownerId*</strong> `string`

-A unique identifier of the owner.
+A unique internal identifier of the owner.

 <strong>tenantId*</strong> `string`